Frequently Asked Questions

 In addition to your name, it serves as a personal identifier, particularly in cases where there are people with the same name.
 The student ID number assigned by the University of Montpellier cannot be used at another university, unlike the INE number, which is recognized nationwide.

-You can request a replacement (for a fee) on CMSWEB viayourENT.
-However, if the card is defective (inactive, not working, etc.), you must visit your registrar’s office: it may be a manufacturing defect.
+You can request a replacement (for a fee) on CMSWEB throughyour ENT.
+However, if the card is defective (inactive, not working, etc.), you must go to your registrar’s office: it may be a manufacturing defect.
 In that case, it will be replaced free of charge.

 How can I obtain my enrollment certificate?

-If you registered online: once you have submitted your supporting documents via the “PJ web” application and the registration office ofthe relevant Faculty (UFR)/School/Institutehas approved them, you will be able to download your enrollment certificatefrom your digital workspace(under the “My File” tab ” – “Registration” section).
+If you registered online: once you have submitted your supporting documents via the “PJ web” application and the registration office ofthe relevant Faculty (UFR)/School/Institutehas approved them, you will be able to download your enrollment certificatefrom your digital learning platform (ENT) (under the “My File” tab ” tab – “Registration” section).

-If you registered directly with the registration office: it will be given to you at the end of your registration or will be available online shortly.
+If you registered directly with the registration office: it will be given to you at the end of your registration process or will be available online shortly.

-Summary of your registration
+Summary of Your Registration